Pool Care Guide

 Poor circulation

 Corners, step alcoves, and tanning ledges get little water movement.
-Algae establishes in these dead zones before it becomes visible elsewhere.
+Algae establishes in these dead zones before it shows up anywhere else.

 04 / Stabilizer